 Under this model, you pay only for the services you specifically need.
 You pay for services you do not have the experience or knowledge to do.
 You also keep more control over your IT services spend but your IT budget may be highly unpredictable.
-If you think about it, there is no incentive for an external technician to fix the problem permanently, mitigate risk or even give you tips on how to keep it from happening again.
-Break / Fix IT Service is reactive rather than proactive and leaves you treading water, trying to keep everything going.
+If you think about it, there is no incentive for an external technician to permanently fix the problem, mitigate risk, or even give you tips on keeping a problem from happening again.
+Break / Fix IT Service is reactive rather than proactive and leaves you exposed to random catastrophic events.

 Managed services are when you hire a third party to assume primary responsibility for your IT infrastructure.
 You pay a fixed monthly subscription for certain services, tools and technician time.
 The managed services provider will monitor your network infrastructure, provide a help desk, and do software updates and system maintenance all for a set price.

 Although this model can seem more expensive month-to-month, having a fixed cost means you can budget for IT support and avoid service and repair surprises.
-You receive a proactive approach, and long-term issues are more likely to be fixed the first time.
+You enjoy a proactive approach where long-term issues are more likely to be fixed the first time.
 It is in the provider's best interest to keep your network running smoothly and use industry best practices.
 Today's IT professionals are measured by how little downtime their clients experience and a good managed provider will continuously check your network for minor issues and resolve them before they become major ones.

 When Should You Consider Managed Services?

-- You generally need more than 10 hours of IT assistance in a typical week but cannot afford to hire a full-time IT specialist.
-Depending on costs in your area, this point may come sooner or later.
+- You generally need more than 10 hours of IT assistance in a typical week but are not ready to hire a full-time IT specialist.

-- You have specific compliance issues that are hard to stay on top of.
-This is often the case for healthcare companies that fall under HIPAA, but FINRA, SOX, and PCI also require a lot of compliance.
+- You have specific compliance issues that are hard to understand.
+This is often the case for healthcare companies that fall under HIPAA, but FINRA, SOX, and NIST 800-171 also require a lot of compliance.

 - You have IT systems that contain valuable information and you cannot do your job if you lose access.
 This goes for lawyers, CPAs, and financial advisors.

-- You have one or more offices or locations to worry about or have people working remotely.
+- You have one or more offices or locations or have people working remotely.

-- You know you need a disaster recovery plan but have no clue how to implement one.
+- You know you need a disaster recovery plan but do not know how to implement one.

 If you feel you need a managed services provider, then you will want to take great care of finding the right provider for your business.
 You need to choose a managed services provider who covers your business' specific needs, has a good reputation, has expertise in cybersecurity, and has a wide range of knowledge.